PriyaKumari15/movie-storage/README.md

-This project contains lists movies which is listed in order of **date of release** or **top rank**.
-And on selection of a movie will provide a short synopsis and any other meta data available to be displayed.This project is built with React, Redux, JavaScript, and CSS.
+This project contains list of movies which are listed in order of **date of release** or **top rank**.
+And on selection a movie, will provide a short synopsis and any other meta data available to be displayed.This project is built with React, Redux, JavaScript, and CSS.

 ## Available Scripts